osamaemumba/purview-poc/README.md

 ## Requirements

-The following steps are required for a successful implementation of the flows:
+The following steps are required for a successful deployment of the QuickStart:

 * Create an Applicatin Registration in Azure Active Directory.
 Which helps in establishing a trust relationship between application and the Microsoft identity platform.
 Application (client) ID from the app registration is required afterwards.
-* In Azure Purview account, click on `Access Control (IAM)`, add role `Purview Data Source Administrator` and `Purview Data Curator` to the Service Principal App registration creater earlier.
+* Navigate to the Azure Purview account, click on `Access Control (IAM)`, add role `Contributor`, `Purview Data Source Administrator` and `Purview Data Curator` to the Service Principal App registration creater earlier.
 * Client secret can be created from `Certificates & Secrets` option under `Manage` in application registration.
 Click on `New client secret` button in the Client Secrets section and copy the secret under `value` column.
-Store this in Azure Key Vault.
 * To give application access to the subscription, in the Azure Subscription console, add a role assignment of role `Contributor` to the Service Principal App registration created earlier.

 ## APIs